 - Our guide and toolkit’s address the other questions, other than the fact that if a company chooses to do nothing (and thereby be compliant) there is likely to be a reputational issue that they will have to address at a later stage.

 - We thought it would be useful to provide a checklist of 8 questions as a starting point for companies (small and medium size or big) to set them thinking along the lines of supply chain risk.
-They are set out in this pdf:
+Contact us to request our supplier questionnaire pdf.

 If you want to know more about how to tackle these issues, please contact me, Colleen Theron, Director, CLT envirolaw at: firstname.lastname@example.org